ParulSPatel/SEIS664-Team3/README.md

 ## SEIS 664 Lab 5

+This repository is related to [lab 5 of the dpcourse](https://github.com/dm-academy/dp-course/blob/master/week-05/05-tech-lab.adoc#basic-cost-of-delay).

 This repository contains a basic example of weighted shortest job first work ordering, compared with an attempt to make the same amount of work more "efficient" by taking up less time.
 The results, as calculated by the python script in this repo, show the potential major loss of revenue by attempting to reduce the amount of wasted time by teams.

 Please note that the script is tightly coupled to the included sheet - it is NOT a universal calculating script.
 As a quick and dirty exploration tool contains a number of poor programming practices.